LeslieDancey/FME_Desktop_Advanced/schema_handling_in_dynamic_translations.md

 **7)** Delete Attribute

 Re-open the properties dialog for the Writer feature type.
 Under Dynamic Properties click the edit […] button next to Schema Definition.

+Click the […] button at the foot of the dialog next to Attributes to Remove.

+In the dialog that opens, type OBJECTID into the first field.
+You won’t be able to select it from the drop-down list because it comes from a resource reader, not a real reader.

+Click OK to close that dialog, then once more to close the Schema Definition dialog.

+But don’t close the Feature Type Properties dialog yet.

+**8)** Add Attribute

+A last-minute request is to add an attribute – LastUpdatedBy – to all tables in the output.

+So, click on the User Attributes tab and add this new attribute.
+Make it a 30 character string.